There is more carbon stored in soil than in all biomass and the atmosphere combined

 holding soil in hand

-crop yields are projected to decrease by an average of 10% globally by 2050, and up to 50% in some areas
+Crop yields are projected to drop by 10% globally by 2050, and up to 50% in some regions

 Soil, until now, has been treated as “noise”: the stuff seismologists need to see past when they’re looking at rocks.